 Fixed Doula Service Packages:

-Doulas that offer flat fees generally range from $500 to $5,000 for comprehensive support, depending on the duration and intensity of care.
+Doulas who offer flat fees generally charge $500 to $5,000 for comprehensive support, depending on the duration and intensity of care.

 Voluntary, Donation-based, or Sliding Scale Doula Support for low-income families: